strategist922/CoreNeuron/README.md

 ##### About MOD files

 The workflow for building CoreNEURON is different from that of NEURON, especially considering the use of **nrnivmodl**.
 Currently we do not provide **nrnivmodl** for CoreNEURON.
-If you have MOD files from NEURON model, you have to explicitly specify those MOD file directory path during CoreNEURON build using `-DADDITIONAL_MECHPATH` option:
+If you have MOD files from a NEURON model, you have to explicitly specify those MOD file directory paths during CoreNEURON build using the `-DADDITIONAL_MECHPATH` option:

 ```bash
 cmake .. -DADDITIONAL_MECHPATH="/path/of/mod/files/directory/"
 ```
 This directory should have only mod files that are compatible with CoreNEURON.
-You can also provide multiple directories separated by semicolon :
+You can also provide multiple directories separated by a semicolon :

 ```bash
 -DADDITIONAL_MECHPATH="/path/of/folder/with/mod_files;/path/of/another_folder/with/mod_files"